bacontime/games-mirror/rules/mahjong-poker.md

 You can substitute a poker deck for a mahjong set and still use [standard poker hands](category-poker):

-- remove the flowers and seasons
+- Remove the flowers and seasons
 - Pip cards (coins, strings and myriads) are normal suits ranked 987654321
-- dragons and winds are put together in a suit of "specials"
+- Dragons and winds are put together in a suit of "specials"
-    - the special suit cannot be used to form straights
+    - The special suit cannot be used to form straights
     - but for tiebreakers, specials are ranked higher than pip cards:
         1. Red dragon
         2. Green dragon